Doria means ‘thread’ and Kota Doria is one of the finest open weave fabrics found in India.

 Though the whole economy of this small town is dependent on Kota Doria and a large percentage of the population is involved in the weaving occupation, the woes of the weavers are endless.

 The work has taken a toll on their health, spending hours bent on the loom has damaged eyesight, and fine fibers released from the looms give them respiratory problems.
-We will see nearly all artisans wearing glasses and coughing.
+Almost all artisans are wearing glasses and coughing.
 Most of the weavers say they need policy protection and better marketing opportunities to promote the product internationally and expand their income as well.

 The Indian Marwari community, belonging chiefly to Rajasthan has been the main consumer of this fabric and its products.
 Places like Jaipur, Bikaner, Kolkata, Jodhpur and Mumbai have a high demand for this fabric since these areas have high Marwari population.